Have you ever wondered…

 RTEM is a collaboration among The University of Missouri, University of North Carolina at Greensboro, University of Texas at Austin, SRI International, and Teachers Development Group.

-RTEM is funded by the National Science Foundation (DRL–1316653) but the opinions expressed do not necessarily reflect the views of the supporting agency.
+RTEM is funded by the National Science Foundation (DRL–1316653 and 1712560) but the opinions expressed do not necessarily reflect the views of the supporting agency.

-- Krause, G., Empson, S., & Jacobs, V. (2017, October).
-Teachers’ number choices for equal sharing problems.
-Poster presentation at the 2017 annual meeting of the North American Chapter of the International Group for the Psychology of Mathematics Education, Indianapolis, IN.
+Quinn, C., Empson, S. B., & Jacobs, V. R. (2021).
+Gender differences in number strategy use for students solving fraction story problems.
+Brief research report at the forty-second annual meeting of the North American Chapter of the International Group for the Psychology of Mathematics Education.
+Mazatlán, Sinaloa, Mexico.